Alliemack77/portfolio2023/src/projects/beehive.md

 ---
 date: 2023-06-23
+title: >
-title: The BeeHive - A Project for Inclusion
+    The BeeHive: A Project for Inclusion
+cardTitle: >
-cardTitle: The BeeHive - A Project for Inclusion
+    The BeeHive: A Project for Inclusion
 icons: ["fa-html5", "fa-sass"]
 tags: ["project"]
 eyebrow: website